Togainu no Chi: Video games

-CHiRALmori was released January 25, 2008 and also known as the Nitro+CHiRAL amusement disk.
+CHiRALmori was released January 25, 2008, and is also known as the Nitro+CHiRAL amusement disk.
 This PC game includes a Togainu no Chi minigame featuring chibi versions of the characters playing poker with their dog tags as well as two other minigames featuring characters from Lamento -Beyond the Void-.

-Togainu no Chi Desktop Accessory is a program produced by Nitro+chiral that included wallpapers, a screensaver, a silent version of the opening video, a clock of which can be switched to show images of most of the characters, a calendar, and a set of window straps.
+Togainu no Chi Desktop Accessory is a program produced by Nitro+chiral that includes wallpapers, a screensaver, a silent version of the opening video, a clock that can be switched to show images of most of the characters, a calendar, and a set of window straps.

+Stage

+In February 2025, a theatrical adaptation of Togainu no Chi was announced.
+The play was performed from 10 to 24 August 2025 at Shinjuku Face, and livestreamed via DMM TV.
+All five story routes from the original game were adapted.
+The script was written by Hiroki Uchida and Norihito Nakayashiki was in charge of directing.
+Yuuri Takahashi was cast as Akira, Asahi Tanaka as Keisuke, Ryuujirou Izaki as Rin, Kouhei Hayashida as Motomi, Taiga Nakamoto as Shiki, Rio Harada as Emma, Koudai Takikawa as Kiriwar, Hiromu Sakata as Gwen, Yuuki Fujiwara as Arbitro, and Naoki Takeshi as Nano.